kstonekuan/pdf-unlocker/README.md

 ## Intelligent Filename Suggestions

-The PDF Unlocker app includes a powerful feature that uses Claude 4 Opus AI to analyze the content of your PDFs and suggest more meaningful filenames.
+The PDF Unlocker app includes a powerful feature that uses Claude to analyze the content of your PDFs and suggest more meaningful filenames.
 This is especially useful when:

 - Your PDFs have generic names like "document.pdf" or "scan_001.pdf"
 - You've received PDFs with randomized names